A Legacy of Sustainable Design: Reflecting On The Maroochy Arts and Ecology Centre 15 Years On

 Fifteen years ago, our team at GB-A embarked on a project that would come to define our core philosophy.
 The Maroochy Arts and Ecology Centre was more than a brief; it was a challenge to create a building that could teach, inspire, and seamlessly merge with its natural surroundings.

 Our vision for the Centre, located in the Maroochy Regional Bushland Botanic Gardens, was ambitious.
-We didn’t just want to design a functional space for art and community gatherings.
-We wanted to craft a living case study in sustainability, a structure that would actively demonstrate how architecture can coexist with and even enhance the local ecology.
-This was a project driven by a holistic perspective, where every decision reconciled ecological and social impacts within the economic climate.
+We didn’t just want to design a gathering and educational space for the community and a functional space for the Sunshine Coast Council and Friends of the Garden.
+We wanted to create a living case study in sustainability, a structure that would actively demonstrate how architecture can coexist with and even enhance the local ecology to inspire the local community to adopt similar principles in their own lives.

 Looking back, we can see how the principles we embedded in the Centre’s design have become more relevant than ever.
 This anniversary offers a perfect moment to share our reflections on the vision, the challenges, and the enduring legacy of a building we are proud to have brought to life.